mathiasfritsch/TimeSeriesJson/README.md

 - All quarter-hour values are decimals in MW; precision is at least two decimal places.
 - Each value object contains a `value` (decimal or null) and `dateTimeUtc` (ISO 8601, UTC).
 - Each day consists of exactly 96 quarter-hour intervals (00:00 to 23:45 UTC).
 1 day has 92 and one 100 quarter-hour intervals
-- Identifiers and category names are unique and consistent.
+- category names are unique and consistent.
 - All time fields are UTC (ISO 8601 format with "Z" suffix).
 - Time zones and daylight saving are handled upstream or via metadata.
 - Storage backend can efficiently handle high-frequency, append-only event data.